 Fortunately, activity theory offers a way out of the problem by dividing activity into actions, which may be divided into operations (Wilson, 2006).
-Thus, a Web search using Google (an action) may and the Encyclopedia Britannica is a little more inclusive:

-involve the operations of entering a search term on the keyboard, moving a mouse to select a listed item, and clicking on that item to bring it on screen - to refer to these operations as behaviours is obviously less than helpful.
+Thus, a Web search using Google (an action) may involve the operations of entering a search term on the keyboard, moving a mouse to select a listed item, and clicking on that item to bring it on screen - to refer to these operations as behaviours is obviously less than helpful.